 FLORENCE TO ROME

-If after visiting Florence you fly out from Rome and you want to experience a different, active and adventurous way to get there this is your tour.
+If after visiting Florence your destination is Rome, and you want to experience a different, active and adventurous way to get there, this is your tour.

-Along the Cassia, the old Roman main road that connected Rome to northern Italy, you will cycle following the track that for centuries has been walked and riden by Roman legions, Emperors, Popes and...bandits.
-It's a blend of history and nature that now you have the opportunity to enjoy at your own pace, feeling part of the same emotions of the ancient travellers.
+Along the Cassia, the old Roman main road that connected Rome to northern Italy, you'll cycle following the track that for centuries has been walked and riden by Roman legions, emperors, Popes -- and bandits.
+It's a blend of history, sights and nature that now you have the opportunity to enjoy at your own pace, feeling part of the same emotions as the ancient travellers.

 - Duration: 4 days/3 nights